Azuchi–Momoyama period: Oda Nobunaga begins unification

 Nobunaga was highly interested in foreign cultures, especially those of western Europe.
 A significant amount of Western Christian culture was introduced to Japan by missionaries from Europe.
 From this exposure, Japan received new foods, a new drawing method, astronomy, geography, medical science, and new printing techniques.
 Most critically, trade with Europe provided Nobunaga's armies with new weapons, among them the matchlock rifle or arquebus.

 Nobunaga decided to reduce the power of the Buddhist monasteries, and gave protection to Christianity, although he never converted to Christianity himself.
 He slaughtered many Buddhist priests who resisted him, and burned their fortified temples.

 The activities of European traders and Catholic missionaries (Alessandro Valignano, Luís Fróis, Gnecchi-Soldo Organtino) in Japan saw one of the earliest relatively numerous increase of Europeans into the region.

 During the period from 1576 to 1579, Nobunaga constructed, on the shore of Lake Biwa at Azuchi, Azuchi Castle, a magnificent seven-story castle that was intended to serve not simply as an impregnable military fortification, but also as a sumptuous residence that would stand as a symbol of unification.

 Having secured his grip on the Kinai region, Nobunaga was now powerful enough to assign his generals the task of subjugating the outlying provinces.
 Shibata Katsuie was given the task of conquering the Uesugi clan in Etchū, Takigawa Kazumasu confronted the Shinano Province that a son of Shingen, Takeda Katsuyori governed, and Hashiba Hideyoshi was given the formidable task of facing the Mōri clan in the Chūgoku region of western Honshū.

 In 1575, Nobunaga won a significant victory over the Takeda clan in the Battle of Nagashino.
 Despite the strong reputation of Takeda's samurai cavalry, Oda Nobunaga embraced the relatively new technology of the arquebus, and inflicted a crushing defeat.
 The legacy of this battle forced a complete overhaul of traditional Japanese warfare.

-In 1582, after a protracted campaign, Hideyoshi requested Nobunaga's help in overcoming the resistance.
+In 1582, after a protracted campaign, Hideyoshi requested Nobunaga's help in overcoming the resistance of the Mōri clan.
 Nobunaga, making a stop-over in Kyoto on his way west with only a small contingent of guards, was attacked by one of his own disaffected generals, Akechi Mitsuhide, and committed suicide.